mautic/mautic-documentation/pages/14.builders/docs.en.md

       ]
     }`

-Once the proper builder is defined, the template will show in the template selection page.
+Once the Builder is defined, the Theme will show in the Theme selection page.

+If you wish to support more than one Builder, specify them in an array:

+`"builder": ["legacy", "grapesjsbuilder"],`

 #### Creating a Theme from scratch
 ##### HTML Markup